All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Wegovy help me pass my fitness test?

 Wegovy can contribute to weight loss that improves fitness test performance, particularly on cardiovascular and agility components.
-However, you must maintain strength training to preserve performance on strength-based tasks like hose drags and victim rescues.
+But you must maintain strength training to preserve performance on strength-based tasks like hose drags and victim rescues.

 Is Wegovy safe for firefighters who face heat exposure?